jdkuffa/cs420-assignment1/README.md

 (1) Run N-gram Demo

-The script takes a corpus of Java methods as input and automatically identifies the best-performing model based on a specific N-value.
-It then evaluates the selected model on the test set extracted according to the assignment specifications.
+This script creates a new N-gram model using the corpus provided and selects the best-performing model based on our eval set.
+It then evaluates the model on the same eval set and generate the JSON output results_teacher_model.json.
-Since the training corpus differs from both the instructor-provided dataset and our own dataset, we store the results in a file named results_provided_model.[json/csv/txt] to distinguish them accordingly.

 ```
 (venv) ~/cs420-assignment1 $ python ngram.py corpus.txt
 ```